PrincetonUniversity/STELLOPT/STELLOPT Compilation on Hydra (RZG-MPG).md

 General Notes
 -------------

-The Cobra and Draco clusters are automatically detected by the make.inc script.
+The Raven and Viper clusters are automatically detected by the make.inc script.
 The IPP-HGW theory cluster requires the user to set the environment variable MACHINE equal to 'theoryhgw'.